Does Ontario hunting attractant ban make scents

 Outdoorsguy

-57 thoughts on “Does Ontario hunting attractant ban make scents”
+57 Replies to “Does Ontario hunting attractant ban make scents”

 1. Another feeble attempt to look like they are doing something constructive while doing the exact opposite, hurting the economy of many hunting related businesses.